Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 That includes a linear gas fireplace or wall-mounted LPG heater.

-This is because an indoor gas heater has cleaner gas emissions and may be vented outside.
+This is because indoor gas heaters have cleaner gas emissions and may be vented outside.

-Some indoor gas heater models are vent-free, but regardless, an indoor gas heater often has cleaner gas exhaust and complies with specific industry standards.
+Some indoor gas heaters are vent-free, but regardless, an indoor gas heater often has cleaner gas exhaust and complies with specific industry standards.

-Australia and New Zealand have some of the most stringent standards on LPG heater combustion emissions of any country in the world.
+Australia and New Zealand have some of the most stringent standards on indoor gas heater combustion emissions of any country in the world.

 The gases of primary concern are CO (carbon monoxide) and NOX (nitric oxide and nitrogen dioxide), produced during incomplete combustion.